Revocable or Blind Trust

 The income attribution rule does not apply:

-- to the transfer of a share of the capital stock of a private corporation where the share generates dividends or taxable benefits or where the disposition of such a share results in a capital gain that is deemed to be a taxable dividend, and the dividends, benefits or capital gain deemed to be a dividend are paid or payable in the taxation year to a beneficiary who is a minor (see Exception for Split Income of a Beneficiary Who Is a Minor);
+- to the transfer of a share of the capital stock of a private corporation where the share generates dividends or taxable benefits or where the disposition of such a share results in a capital gain that is deemed to be a taxable dividend, and the dividends, benefits or capital gain deemed to be a dividend are paid or payable in the taxation year to a specified individual;

 - if the trust: